-- i.
-The Student Discipline Policy and Procedure is intended to provide a clearly formulated and impartial process for dealing with allegations relating to non-academic student misconduct, discipline or behaviour within a reasonable timescale, having due regard to the spirit of natural justice.
-A flow chart setting out the stages of the Student Discipline Policy and Procedure is set out as Appendix A. - ii.
-Academic Misconduct is handled through a separate Procedure. - iii.
-The Student Conduct Policy sets out the standards of conduct that the University requires of students.

-2) What defines misconduct for the purposes of this Procedure?

-- a.
-Any applicant having accepted a formal offer of study from the University or any student who is studying, or registered, at the University, shall be subject to disciplinary measures if the student is found to have committed an act of misconduct.
-The essence of misconduct under this Procedure is: - i. that it creates an unacceptable health and safety risk for students or staff or visitors to the University - ii. that it obstructs, frustrates or disrupts the functioning or activities of the University, or of those who study or work at the University; - iii. that it otherwise damages the University or its reputation, whether this takes place on campus or off campus, elsewhere including in the virtual environment such as social networking or websites. - b.
-The Student Conduct Policy provides indicative examples of what may constitute misconduct, whether occurring on University premises or elsewhere, - c.
+- i) The Student Discipline Policy and Procedure is intended to provide a clearly formulated and impartial process for dealing with allegations relating to nonacademic student misconduct, discipline or behaviour within a reasonable timescale having due regard to the spirit of natural justice.
+A flow chart setting out the stages of the Student Discipline Procedure is set out as Appendix A. - ii) Academic Misconduct is handled through a separate Procedure. - iii) The Student Conduct Policy sets out the standards of conduct that the University requires of students. - 2) What defines misconduct for the purposes of this Procedure? - a.
+Any applicant having accepted a formal offer of study from the University or any student who is studying, or registered, at the University1, shall be subject to disciplinary measures if the student is found to have committed an act of misconduct.
+The essence of misconduct under this Procedure is: - that it creates an unacceptable health and safety risk for students or staff or visitors to the University; - ii) that it obstructs, frustrates or disrupts the functioning or activities of the University, or of those who study or work at the University; - iii) that it otherwise damages the University or its reputation, whether this takes place on campus or off campus, elsewhere including in the virtual environment such as social networking or websites. - b.
+Appendix B provides indicative examples of what may constitute misconduct, whether occurring on University premises or elsewhere. - c.
 Where a student admits to misconduct then the University will decide if it is appropriate to treat the misconduct through the Stage 1 Procedure.
-Where the University decides, because of the serious nature of the alleged misconduct, that the Stage 1 Procedure is inappropriate, then the Stage 2 Procedure will apply.
-Examples of the latter are detailed in the Student Conduct Policy.
+Examples of misconduct that may be considered through the Stage 1 procedure include: - i) scuffles where there is no injury - ii) mild verbal abuse - iii) minor damage to personal or University or third-party property.

-&lt;sup>1 Students studying at Collaborative Partner Institutions will normally be subject to that Institution's Student Discipline Policy and Procedure
+1 Students studying at Collaborative Partner Institutions will normally be subject to that Institution's Student Discipline Policy and Procedure